markrad/CertServer/README.md

 ## Running the Server
 Once you have cloned this GitHub repository, the main script takes just one optional argument which is the path to a configuration file.
 This is expected to be in yaml format and it will need to have an extension of yml, due to a limitation of the yaml parsing library I used.
 You start it thus:
 `node output/index.js ./config.yml`
 There is a sample config file [here](./config_sample.yml).
-This is the setting that will be used if no config.yml is passed.
+This are the settings that will be used if no config.yml is passed.
 It looks like this:
 ### The Default config File
 ```yaml
 certServer: